globulus/simi/guides/safety_package.md

     a.
 Types are non-nullable by default, i.e "a is String" will fail if *nil* is provided for *a*.
 To specify that the type is nullable, add *?* at the end of the type: "a is String?".
 2. The function return type is checked by putting the *is TYPE* check after the arguments.
     a.
 The nullability rule applies here as well.
     b.
-If your function TODO LINK exceptions returns exceptions instead of nil, you can mark the return type as being either it or exception with *!*: "def func() is String!" means that this function should return either a String or an Exception.
+If your function TODO LINK exceptions returns exceptions instead of nil, you can mark the return type as being either it or exception with *!*: "fn func() is String!" means that this function should return either a String or an Exception.

 Again, these checks are performed at runtime, and will return *TypeMismatchException* if something is off.